Symmetry-protected topological orders for interacting fermions -- Fermionic topological nonlinear $\sigma$ models and a special group supercohomology theory: Topological invariance of the partition amplitudes

 \subsection{$1+1$D}

-Similar as we prove the topological invariance of the partition amplitudes that describe bosonic SPT phases\cite{CGL1172}, we can check all the admissible branching $2 \leftrightarrow 2$ and $1 \leftrightarrow 3$ moves for the Grassmann graded 2 cocycle function:
+Similarly as we prove the topological invariance of the partition amplitudes that describe bosonic SPT phases\cite{CGL1172}, we can check all the admissible branching $2 \leftrightarrow 2$ and $1 \leftrightarrow 3$ moves for the Grassmann graded 2 cocycle function:

 For admissible branching $2 \leftrightarrow 2$ moves, we can have three different equations (up to the orientation conjugate $+\rightarrow -;-\rightarrow +$):

 and

 For admissible branching $1 \leftrightarrow 3$ moves, we can have four different equations (up to the orientation conjugate $+\rightarrow -;-\rightarrow +$):